Keith-Cancel/VST-2/info/reversing-1.md

 # Overview
 So looking for info on the VST 2.
 It looks like it's non-longer maintained by the original creator, and they are pushing VST 3.
 VST 2 SDK also seems to have some odd/restrictive licensing from a quick search about it.
-Also sounds like the creator is no longer licensing the SDK.
-Just going to avoid this all together.
-So I am gonna try to figure out the structure for VST 2 and write a C and Rust interface for them.
-While I am aware there probably some open source projects I could check like LMMS.
+Also sounds like the creator is no longer licensing the SDK for version 2.
+I am just going to avoid this all together.
+So I am gonna try to figure out the structure for VST 2 interface and write a C and Rust interface for them.
+While I am aware there probably some open source projects I could check like LMMS to accelerate this.
 However, I also want to put my reverse engineering skills to work.
 So gonna do this completely blind.
-At least when I think I am done or completely stymied I can see what I missed by looking at such projects.
+At least when I think I am done I can see what I missed by looking at such projects.

 # Findings and Process
 This series of documents will documenting what I have discovered an how regarding reversing the VST 2.x interface.
 The main tools I will be using are snowman, and x64dbg.
 Snowman is a de-compiler, I find it easier to notice things at quick glance with it. x64 dbg is a debugger similar to ida pro, but open source.
 If I use something else I will mention it and why.